How Do You Get Bed Bugs?

 Detecting the presence of bed bugs in your home is a little more challenging than you’d expect.
-A visual inspection is rarely reliable, unless it’s performed by an expert.
-These insects may be mistaken for other summer bugs, such as carpet bugs, and may have spread throughout your property by the time they’re correctly identified.
+A visual inspection is rarely reliable unless it’s performed by an expert.
+These insects may be mistaken for other summer bugs, such as carpet beetles, and may have spread throughout your property by the time they’re correctly identified.

 Nymphs are even more difficult to spot, since they are much smaller than full-grown bed bugs and lighter in color as well.

 Feeding, Life Stages and Other Habits of Bed Bugs

 There are many other bugs that look like bed bugs or might be mistaken for bed bugs, so it is necessary to learn to identify them correctly.
 If you want to know how to kill bed bugs or even find them, you have to understand how do bed bugs look like, their eating habits, preferred living conditions, reproductive cycles and behavior.

 Bed bug bites are not always accurately diagnosed, since they can look like rashes, hives and other skin problems, as well as bites from mosquitoes or other insects.
 In fact, some people display no reaction when they’re bitten by bed bugs, even if they have an infestation.

 If you suspect you have bed bugs and may have been bitten, consult your doctor for bed bug bites treatment.

 How to Detect Bed Bugs: What Are the Warning Signs?